peteroupc/peteroupc.github.io/random.md

 - The `/dev/random` device on many Unix-based operating systems, which generally uses only nondeterministic sources; however, in some implementations of the device it can block for seconds at a time, especially if not enough randomness ("entropy") is available.
 - The `/dev/urandom` device on many Unix-based operating systems, which often relies on both a PRNG and the same nondeterministic sources used by `/dev/random`.
 - The `CryptGenRandom` method on Windows.
+- Cryptographic hash functions that take very hard-to-predict signals as input, preferably from more than one nondeterministic source.
+Such sources include, where available&mdash;
+    - disk access timings,
+    - keystroke timings,
+    - thermal noise, and
-- Cryptographic hash functions that take very hard-to-predict signals as input (such as disk access timings, keystroke timings, thermal noise, and/or A. Seznec's technique called hardware volatile entropy gathering and expansion).
+    - A. Seznec's technique called hardware volatile entropy gathering and expansion, provided a high-resolution counter is available.

 <a id=Statistical_Random_Generators></a>
 ## Statistical-Random Generators